 Every three months, we shorten our Friday and hold a low-key party around a democratically established theme.
 Think jam session (pictured) or trivia contest.

-One afternoon, following a lunchtime argument regarding the difficulty of kicking a 35-yard field goal, we settled the matter on a football field next to D’Alessandro’s.
+One day, after a lunchtime argument regarding the difficulty of kicking a 35-yard field goal, we settled the matter on a football field next to D’Alessandro’s.
 The verdict: it’s not as easy as it looks.

 Work/life balance is a theme at FourFront and we finish every year by closing the office for a week.
 It’s a great reminder of why we strive and what’s truly important.